About Bryan

 In addition to practicing Human Centered Design, I also love teaching it.
 I have served as an adjunct professor at the University of Tennessee since 2019 (go Big Orange!).
 I teach courses on innovation and new product development in the college of Business, Architecture & Design, and Executive Education.
 I am also currently working with the Honors College to develop a new Design Thinking track for undergraduates.

-"Bryan's experience in teaching the Design Thinking methodology has been a key factor in each of our student teams successfully creating market-ready products"
+"Bryan's experience in teaching the Design Thinking methodology has been a key factor in our student teams successfully creating market-ready products, some of which have turned into legitimate start-up companies."

 Ernest Cadotte, University of Tennessee Professor